Skip To Main Content

 1. Resubmit the request using the same Source buffer.

-2. Allocate a bigger Destination buffer.
+2. Allocate a larger Destination buffer.

 Additional information